Teaching your child to read will be one of the most rewarding experiences you’ll ever have.

 What resources are best to use?

-You can read What is the Best Reading Program to Teach My Child to Read? to find out my complete thoughts.
-But as you can probably already tell, I am a huge fan of All About Reading.
+Then as you are ready to begin working on specific skills with your child you can invest in a program.
+Head on over to my post What is the Best Reading Program to Teach My Child to Read? to find out my complete thoughts on what program I most recommend.
+But to sum it up quickly, I am a huge fan of All About Reading.

 We have worked through all the levels of their reading program and loved them all.
 My girls and I have some of our best at-home learning memories from using this curriculum.